Last Updated on

 Crime: The crime rate in St. Helena is quite moderate.
 There are more instances of property crimes versus violent crimes.
 According to statistics, there is a 1 in 82 chances of an individual becoming a victim of crime in St. Helena.
 The safest neighborhoods are Dataw Island, Fort Fremont and Tarpon Blvd.

 Electrical Adapters: In St. Helena, the electrical voltage used is 230 volts at an electrical frequency of 50 Hertz.

 Trivia: The island of St. Helena is small enough that there is only one newspaper, one internet service provider and one radio station.

-Travel to St. Helena: Attractions
+St. Helena Attractions

 Jamestown – This is the capital city of St. Helena and offers an attraction of its own.
 It is nestled between a steep and narrow ravine with a view of the Atlantic Ocean nearby.
 Hence, this is quite a picturesque town with several historic sites and well preserved Georgian houses.
 You can also visit the museum in Jamestown, which showcases the history of the island in the form of artefacts and stories.
 You will also find the famous Jacob’s Ladder, which consists of 699 steep steps as you climb your way to Half Tree Hollow.
 While you are in the city, don’t forget to visit St. James’ Church.

 Diana’s Peak – This is the highest point in the island at 820 meters.
 Tourists can climb this peak and when you reach the top, the effort is worth it as you can get a bird’s eye view of the island in its lush greenery and the Atlantic Ocean from afar.